 A 20-Year Stock Market Crash History

-Over the last 20 years, three distinct crashes have occurred.
-Of those three crashes, two have had a prolonged recovery time to get American’s 401k plans back to the break-even point.
+Over the last 20 years, three separate crashes have occurred.
+Two of those three notable crashes have prolonged recovery time to get American’s 401k plans back to the break-even point.

 Educational Material: The Stock Market Volatility Guide